nasa/nos3/docs/wiki/Scenario_Nominal_Ops.md

 Both can be confirmed by use of the `NOOP` command.
 On an actual spacecraft, the only information to which you would have access would be COSMOS and its associated outputs.
 As such, we will start by looking only at those to confirm that the spacecraft is in a nominal state before looking at other, simulation only, sources of information.
-Among the COSMOS windows, make sure the Command Sender and Packet Viewer are both visible, and in both, navigate to the `GENERIC_IMU` Target:
+Among the COSMOS windows, make sure the Command Sender and Packet Viewer are both visible, and in both, navigate to the `GENERIC_IMU_RADIO` Target:

 ![Scenario Nominal - COSMOS1](./_static/scenario_nominal_ops/COSMOS_before_test.png)